PeymanJalali/academic-kickstart/content/home/experience.md

   location = "Tehran"
   date_start = "2013-10-01"
   date_end = "2014-08-15"
+  description = """
+ * Predicted the future behaviour of market indexes using various Time Series Models such as Cointegration Analysis, ARIMA and, to a degree, Arch and Garch models
-  description = """Conducted various data analysis tasks, such as implementation of various %machine learning models and data descriptions and visualizations, for the R&D team"""
+ * Conducted various data analysis tasks, such as implementation of various machine learning models and data descriptions and visualizations, for the R&D team

+  """
 +++